-The UMVRDC is part of two Area Transportation Partnerships.
-The West Central ATP and the Southwest ATP.
-The ATP is a committee of elected officials, city and county engineers, MnDOT staff, tribal leaders, public transit leaders representing areas contiguous with MnDOT District boundaries.
-Thier role is to develop policy and program projects utilizing federal funding from the Federal Highway Administration ( FHWA).
+The UMVRDC is part of two Area Transportation Partnerships (ATP), the West Central ATP 4 and the Southwest ATP 8.
+The ATP is a committee of elected officials, city and county engineers, MnDOT staff, tribal leaders, public transit leaders that represent the areas contiguous with MnDOT District boundaries.
+Their role is to develop policy and program projects utilizing federal transportation funding from the Federal Highway Administration ( FHWA).

-The UMVRDC and UMVRDC Transportation Advisory Committee (TAC) appoints members to both ATPs.
+The UMVRDC appoints members to both ATPs.
 RDC Staff serve as technical advisors to the ATP, sub-committee members and ATP alternate members for the elected officials appointed.
 Current representatives are: